 Investors who purchase our common stock in this offering will experience immediate dilution in their net tangible book value per share to the extent of the difference between the public offering price per share and the "as adjusted" net tangible book value per share after giving effect to the offering.
-After giving effect to an assumed sale of an aggregate of 11,000,000 shares of our common stock at an assumed offering price of the reported closing price of our common stock on The Nasdaq Capital Market on March 9, 2012, \$3.64 per share, and after deducting the commissions and the estimated aggregate offering expenses payable by us, and our net tangible book value as of September 30, 2011, investors would suffer an immediate dilution of \$2.45 per share in the net tangible book value of their common stock.
-If the offering price is less than \$3.20 per share, the exercise price of our existing 2011 five-year warrants to purchase shares our common stock may be adjusted downward in accordance with the anti-dilution provisions of such warrants, which could result in further dilution to our stockholders.
-See "Dilution" for a more detailed discussion of the dilution you will incur in this offering.
-You will experience immediate dilution you will incur in this offering.
+After giving effect to the sale of an aggregate of 16,071,429 shares of our common stock at the public offering price of \$2.80 per share, and after deducting the commissions and the estimated aggregate offering expenses payable by us, and our net tangible book value as of September 30, 2011, investors would suffer an immediate dilution of \$1.64 per share in the net tangible book value of their common stock.
+Because the public offering price is less than \$3.20 per share, the exercise price of our existing 2011 five-year warrants to purchase shares our common stock will be adjusted downward to \$2.80 per share, in accordance with the anti-dilution provisions of such warrants, which could result in further dilution to our stockholders.
+After giving effect to such downward adjustment, as of March 9, 2012, we have 10,799,835 shares of common stock issuable upon the exercise of our outstanding warrants, with a weighted average exercise price of \$5.06.
+You will experience immediate dilution in the book value per share of the common stock you purchase.
+See "Dilution" on page S-12 for a more detailed discussion of the dilution you will incur in this offering.